Post-Infectious Airway Hypersensitivity Quiz

 ✔︎ Treatment information etc.

-A condition where the airways are more sensitive than normal, causing a dry cough.
-It usually occurs after a viral "flu", where the cough persists even though the other symptoms have resolved.
+A condition where the airways are more sensitive than normal that may occur after a viral respiratory infection like the cold or flu.
+It leads to a persistent dry cough even after the other cold symptoms have resolved.

 This condition typically resolves on its own over a couple of months.
 Coping measures include using a humidifier, quitting smoking, and staying well hydrated.
 The doctor may also prescribe medications to soothe the throat or suppress coughing.